 For example, typing ‘SEO’ into Google will yield many millions of results, and the term has hundreds of thousands of monthly global searches.
 Needless to say, getting your website listed in the first search engine results page (SERP) for that term will be almost impossible.

-Not only is it easier to rank highly with long-tail keywords, users who visit your website via long-tail terms are more likely to buy!
+Not only is it easier to rank highly with long-tail keywords, but users who visit your website via long-tail terms are also more likely to buy!